-LCH recommends that the Resolution Authorities refrain from intervening until all Recovery options have been deployed; or the CCP has failed to duly implement the Recovery measures.
+In most cases, we recommend that the Resolution Authorities refrain from intervening until all Recovery options have been deployed; or the CCP has failed to duly implement the Recovery measures.

-In the cases where the Resolution Authority would decide to intervene for macro-stability reasons, LCH would not recommend the exclusive use of certain tools by the Resolution Authority and consider it preferable that all tools which could potentially be used by the Resolution Authority are the ones that already included in the CCP Rulebook.
+In the cases where the Resolution Authority would decide to intervene for macro-stability reasons, we would not recommend the exclusive use of certain tools by the Resolution Authority and consider it preferable that all tools which could potentially be used by the Resolution Authority are the ones that already included in the CCP Rulebook.

-Regarding the specific tools that would be used to restore a matched book, it is desirable that both the CCP and the Resolution Authorities have the possibility to use the same tools.
+Regarding the specific tools that would be used to restore a matched book, we would prefer that both the CCP and the Resolution Authorities have the possibility to use the same tools.